mikebocek/scientific-marginalia/content/vectors.rst

     <canvas id="figure-2e-scaling" width="300" height="200">Visualization of scaling a vector</canvas>
     <script src="interactive/fig2e_scaling.js" type="module" defer></script>

 One common way to think about this is that the number you use to multiply the vector re-sizes (or "scales") the whole vector, while keeping it pointing in the same direction.
-Because of this, these numbers are then often called scalars - and in fact, in the context of vector algebra we often will call standalone numbers "scalars" as a matter of terminlology.
+Because of this, these numbers are then often called scalars - and in fact, in the context of vector algebra we often will call standalone numbers "scalars" as a matter of terminology.

 The length of a vector